ShadyF/shadyf.github.io/projects.md

 An hardware implementation of both [Pong](https://en.wikipedia.org/wiki/Pong) and [Breakout](https://en.wikipedia.org/wiki/Breakout_\(video_game\)) on a FPGA board.
-Can be easily connected to any VGA enabled monitor and feautures multiplayer with joystick support, an optional "Play against AI" mode, and a hardware-implemented scoreboard.
+Can be easily connected to any VGA enabled monitor and features multiplayer with joystick support, an optional "Play against AI" mode, and a hardware-implemented scoreboard.

 **Team Members:** 2